shivsinghcse/MERN-STACK-TO-MILLION/Notes.md

 ### 🔄 Request & Response

-- **Request :** When a user performst an action (e.g., typing in search bar and pressing Enter) is called request.
+- **Request :** When a user perform an action (e.g., typing in search bar and pressing Enter) is called request.

 - **Response :** The data/resource the server sends back to the client for that request is called response.